prisma/prisma-examples/node/node-script/README.md

-# node-cli-example
+# node-script

-This example demonstrates how to implement a **Todo-app as a CLI tool** with Node.JS and Prisma.
+This example demonstrates how to use the Prisma client in a simple Node script.

 ## Get started